gomorpheus/morpheus-apidoc/source/includes/_ping.md

 This endpoint can be used to check the remote appliance build version and some other basic information.

-This is is public and does not require authorization.
+This is an unsecured endpoint.
+It does not require authorization.